 Technology and Features of the Samsung Q80T and Q80R

-Just like other models of Samsung TV Lineup, the Samsung Q80R and Q80T both use VA (Vertical Alignment) panel technology.
-And we might have known, the TV that uses VAs panel usually have excellent native contrast ratio.
-But on the other hand, their side viewing angle is poor.
-Nevertheless, this is not as true them.
-Since their panel has anti glare optical layer called “Ultra Viewing Angle”, this technologies makes both of them have much better viewing angle than TVs with standard VA panel.
-The use of “Ultra Viewing Angle” actually a bit reduces their contrast ratio and color gamut, but in general, they both still have excellent native contrast ratio and wide color gamut.
-Meanwhile, with the support of Quantum Dot technology, this allows them can deliver wide color gamut.
+Just like other models of the Samsung TV Lineup, the Samsung Q80R and the Q80T both use the VA (Vertical Alignment) panel technology.
+TVs that use the VA panel usually have an excellent native contrast ratio.
+On the other hand, their side viewing angle typically is poor.
+However that is not the case for these models.
+Since their panel has an anti glare optical layer called “Ultra Viewing Angle”, this technology makes both of these series have a much better viewing angle than TVs with a standard VA panel.
+The use of “Ultra Viewing Angle” slightly reduces the contrast ratio and color gamut, but in general they both have an excellent native contrast ratio and a wide color gamut.
+With the support of Quantum Dot technology, this allows these TVs to deliver a wide color gamut.

-The Samsung Q80T and Q80T also use the same backlight technology, which is Direct LED backlight.
-Additionally, they both also have full array local dimming feature with market name “Direct Full Array”.
-And as we see on comparison table above, except the 49 inches model of the Q80T (QN49Q80T), the Samsung Q80T is powered by Direct Full Array 12X while the Q80R is powered by Direct Full Array 8X.
-But unfortunately, we don’t know for sure the number of dimming zones of their local dimming.
-But even so, with higher level of Direct Full Array technology, the Q80T should have more dimming zones than the Q80R.
+The Samsung Q80R and the Q80T also use the same backlight technology, which is called Direct LED backlight.
+Additionally they both also have a full array local dimming feature called “Direct Full Array”.
+And as we see on the comparison table above (except for the 49 inch model of the Q80T – QN49Q80T), the Samsung Q80T is powered by Direct Full Array 12X while the Q80R is powered by Direct Full Array 8X.
+Unfortunately we don’t know for sure the number of dimming zones for their local dimming.
+Even so, with the higher level of Direct Full Array technology, the Q80T should have more dimming zones than the Q80R.

-Both of the Samsung Q80R and Q80T are also powered by the same images processor, which Quantum Processor 4K.
-This images processor already has AI algorithm, allows both of them have some AI-related features such as Adaptive Brightness, and Adaptive Sound, and Adaptive Volume.
-These AI-related features can automatically set their picture parameter to suit the room where they are used.
-Additionally, additionally, this also allows their 4K Up-scaling engine based AI have AI based Algorithm.
-And since their up-scaling engine have based AI, excepted, 4K up-scaled picture that produced is better with less loss of fine details than conventional 4K up-scaling engine.
+Both the Samsung Q80R and the Q80T are powered by the same image processor, called Quantum Processor 4K.
+This image processor has an AI algorithm, allowing both of them to have some AI-related features such as Adaptive Brightness, Adaptive Sound and Adaptive Volume.
+These AI-related features can automatically set the picture parameter to suit the room where they are used.
+This also allows their 4K Up-scaling engine based AI to have an AI based Algorithm.
+Since their up-scaling engine is AI based, the 4K up-scaled picture produced is better with less loss of fine details than a conventional 4K up-scaling engine.

-Except the 49 inches model of the Q80T (QN49Q80T), the Samsung Q80T and Q80R have the same motion technology.
-They both have an optional BFI (Black Frame Insertion) mode or called Motion Rate 240 Hz.
-Additionally, they both also have native 120 Hz refresh rate panel, makes them support any content with frame rate up to 120 Hz or allow them to interpolate low frame rate content up to 120 Hz.
-In addition to native refresh rate, they both also already support VRR (Variable Refresh Rate) panel technology that can improve their gaming experience.
-The difference, the VRR of the Q80T is compatible with FreeSync and HDMI Forum, while the Q80R is only compatible with FreeSync.
+Except for the 49 inch model of the Q80T (QN49Q80T), the Samsung Q80T and the Q80R have the same motion technology.
+They both use an optional BFI (Black Frame Insertion) mode called Motion Rate 240 Hz.
+Additionally they both have a native 120 Hz refresh rate panel which makes them support any content with a frame rate up to 120 Hz or allows them to interpolate low frame rate content up to 120 Hz.
+In addition to the native refresh rate, they both also support VRR (Variable Refresh Rate) panel technology that can improve the gaming experience.
+The difference in the VRR of the Q80T is compatibility with FreeSync and HDMI, while the Q80R is only compatible with FreeSync.
 But even so, they both don’t support NVidia GSync yet.

-Basically, to dim their backlight, both of the Samsung Q80R and Q80T use PWM (Pulse Width Dimming) System.
-In most mode picture mode, they both have 960 Hz of dimming frequency.
-With PWM Dimming system, this may make their backlight is not flicker-free.
-But since their dimming frequency is extremely high, their backlight flicker should not be noticeable for most people.
-But just we have mentioned above, they both have an optional Black Frame Insertion (BFI) mode that can change their dimming frequency to 60 Hz and 120 Hz.
-On the Q80R, set Auto Motion Plus to “Custom” or “Auto” will make changes its dimming frequency to 120 Hz.
-Additionally, set the picture mode to “Natural”, Standard, PC, “Dynamic” and “Game” also will change its dimming frequency to 120 HZ.
-Furthermore, enabling the “LED Clear Motion” will further reduce its dimming frequency to 60 Hz.
+Tto dim their backlight, both the Samsung Q80R and the Q80T use a PWM (Pulse Width Dimming) System.
+In most picture modes, they both have 960 Hz of dimming frequency.
+With the PWM Dimming system on, this may make their backlight to not be flicker-free.
+Since their dimming frequency is extremely high, their backlight flicker should not be noticeable for most people.
+As mentioned above, they both have an optional Black Frame Insertion (BFI) mode that can change the dimming frequency to 60 Hz and 120 Hz.
+On the Q80R, with Auto Motion Plus set to “Custom” or “Auto” it will make changes in its dimming frequency to 120 Hz.
+Additionally setting the picture mode to “Natural”, Standard, PC, “Dynamic” or “Game” will change the dimming frequency to 120 HZ.
+Enabling the “LED Clear Motion” will further reduce dimming frequency to 60 Hz.

-Meanwhile, on Q80T, set the “Picture Clarity” to “Auto” or “Custom” will change their dimming frequency to 120 Hz.
-Just like the Q80R, set the picture mode to “Natural”, Standard, PC, “Dynamic” and “Game” will also change its dimming frequency to 120 Hz.
-And lastly, to enable its 60 Hz BFI mode, you just need to set on “LED Clear Motion”.
+On the Q80T, setting the “Picture Clarity” to “Auto” or “Custom” will change the dimming frequency to 120 Hz.
+Just like the Q80R, setting the picture mode to “Natural”, Standard, PC, “Dynamic” or “Game” will also change its dimming frequency to 120 Hz.
+And lastly to enable its 60 Hz BFI mode, you just need to turn on “LED Clear Motion”.

-In addition to HDMI ports, they both have 2 USB ports.
-However, all of them are USB 2.0 and none of them are USB 3.0.
-Additionally, they both also have 1 RF In (Tuner In), Ethernet Port, and Digital Audio Out (Optical).
-They both also have built-in Wi-Fi and Bluetooth for wireless connection.
-Nevertheless, they both don’t have Component In and Composite In.
+In addition to HDMI ports, each series has 2 USB ports.
+All of them are USB 2.0 compatible but none of them are USB 3.0 compatible.
+Additionally they both also have 1 RF In (Tuner In), Ethernet Port, and Digital Audio Out (Optical).
+They both also have built-in Wi-Fi and Bluetooth for wireless connections.
+Nevertheless, they both don’t have a Component In and Composite In.

 Smart TV Platform

-As their Smart TV platform the Samsung Q80T runs Tizen OS 2020 version while the Q80R runs Tizen OS 2019 Version.
-There are not many changes offered by the 2010 version over the 2019 version.
-In general, their smart TV platforms has intuitive and attractive layout and the operation is very smooth and easy to use.
-Additionally, they both also a lot of attractive pre-installed apps you just simply use like YouTube, Netflix, Amazon Prime, Web Browser, Games, and others.
-In addition to pre-installed apps, they both also have an apps store called Samsung Apps Store that has great selections of apps and a large number of streaming service.
-Their smart TV also already supports some AI Related Features likes Smart Things, Amazon Alexa, Google Home, etc. And to make navigation easier, it also has built-in voice navigation that powered by Samsung’s Bixby.
+For their Smart TV platform the Samsung Q80T runs the Tizen OS 2020 while the Q80R runs Tizen OS 2019.
+There are not many changes offered by the 2020 version over the 2019 version.
+In general their smart TV platforms have an intuitive and attractive layout and the operation is very smooth and simple to use.
+Additionally they both have a lot of attractive pre-installed apps like YouTube, Netflix, Amazon Prime, Web Browser, Games, and more.
+In addition to pre-installed apps, both also have an apps store called the Samsung Apps Store featuring a great selection of apps and a large number of streaming services.
+Their smart TVs also support some AI Related Features likes Smart Things, Amazon Alexa, and Google Home.
+And to make navigation easier, there is built-in voice navigation powered by Samsung’s Bixby.

-As the controller, the Samsung Q80R comes with TM-1950C remote while the Q80T comes with TM2050C remote.
-At a glance, their remote is similar.
-Their remote is small and only has few buttons.
-Their remote also have built-in microphone for voice navigation that has many features of voice command.
-They both also have Samsung’s One Remote Features.
-With this feature, this makes them can act as universal remote, allows you to control other devices with a single Samsung remote.
-This can control not only HDMI CEC devices, but other device that don’t support HDMI CEC.
-But of course, since it works over IR connection, it requires direct line of the sight to the TV.
-Meanwhile, a bit difference between them, if on the 2019 model, there is a dedicated buttons for Hulu, on the 2020 model, the function of this button has been changed for Samsung’s TV apps.
+As the controller, the Samsung Q80R comes with a TM-1950C remote while the Q80T comes with the TM2050C remote.
+At a glance, both remotes look similar.
+Each remote is small and only has a few buttons.
+Each remote also has a built-in microphone for voice navigation to take advantage of the many features of voice command.
+They both have Samsung’s One Remote Features.
+This allows them to act as a universal remote, and you can control other devices with the single Samsung remote.
+You can control not only HDMI CEC devices, but other devices that don’t support HDMI CEC.
+Of course, since it works over an IR connection, it requires a direct line of the sight to the TV.
+The small difference between the two remotes is on the 2019 model there is a dedicated button for Hulu — on the 2020 model the function of this button has been changed to pull up Samsung’s TV apps.